A four week online circle for women

 If you’re nervous that someone might find and read your stuff, you can take that as an opportunity to discuss privacy issues with the people in question.

 If that’s not feasible for some reason*, you could put your writing it in a sealed box, take photos of it on your phone and store it in a password protected vault, or buy an inexpensive locker to keep in the back of your closet, basement, attic, or somewhere else that feels safe.
 If you’re not writing by hand (although I really encourage you to do it that way, cause there’s really something magical about that), there are a number of ways to password protect your writing online or right on your computer.
 (Here’s a great article from Lifehacker with a few suggestions.)

 *… and if you don’t trust the people you surround yourself with to respect your privacy, that might be something to look into, don’t you think?

 I’ve put a LOT of thought, heart, and energy into my work because I want my peeps to get mega-value from it.

-However, if you’ve been on the calls, and participated in the exercises in the FB group, and you’re not happy with the program, drop me a line before the end of the 10th day of the program – and I’ll refund your money.
-Seriously.
-No questions asked.
+However, if you came to the first call, and participated in the exercises in the FB group during the first week, and the program isn’t what you thought it would be, drop me a line before midnight ET of the 9th day of the program – and I’ll refund your money, less a $20 admin fee.

 If you want to be part of the Facebook group, you’ll need a computer, tablet, or smart phone (see the FAQ: ‘Do I need to be on Facebook to participate?’ for more on that).
 Our calls will be on a video conference system, which you can join via smart phone, tablet, or computer.